Terminal Programs Configuration

 - Go to configuration tree and choose

-branch. - Enable option
+Terminalbranch. - Enable option

-Implicit CR in every LF
+Implicit CR in every LF.

 - Go to configuration tree and choose